"M'" Words & the Christian Woman

 Picture

-It was after 6 AM and the sun was just painting the sky with hues of pink.
-My father was hospitalized after a stroke and since I worked for the hospital, I would look in on him before I began my day.
+It was after 6 AM as I peaked out the window, the sun was just beginning to paint the sky with hues of pink.
+My father was hospitalized after a stroke and before I began my work day, I would head over to the hospital to check on him.

-I checked on him at noon, and as my day ended, I hurried home to prepare dinner for my family.
-As I sat at the kitchen table, I glanced at my watch.
-It was now 6:30 pm and I suddenly felt the urgency to leap from the table and head to the hospital sooner than my usual evening visit.
+After a long day, I hurried home to prepare supper for my family.
+I felt uneasy as I went about preparing the food, I glanced at my watch.
+It was now 6:30 pm and I no doubt had a strong urgency to leap from the table and head to the hospital sooner than my usual evening visit.

 Have you ever had that sudden feeling deep inside that "something" was wrong?"